BEST THINGS TO SEE IN AGAETE? WHERE TO STAY IN AGAETE? IS AGAETE WORTH A VISIT IN GRAN CANARIA?

-As we had a day to spare before our ferry would leave to the Tenerife, we decided to stay and visit Agaete.
+As we had a day to spare before our ferry would leave for Tenerife, we decided to stay and visit Agaete.
 And as often, when you have no expectations about a place, you are pleasantly surprised.

 1. “Dedo de Dios” (the finger of God)